Content builds relationships. Relationship are built on trust. Trust drives revenue.

 #1 Focus on Your Brand Promise

-Online marketing needs to be consistent with and supportive of offline efforts, this so that you can start moving forward with your marketing techniques and using Los Angeles SEO.
+Online marketing needs to be consistent with and supportive of offline efforts, this so that you can start moving forward with your marketing techniques and working with Local Viking.
 It should not be thought of as something distinct and apart.
 Consequently, it is important your online communication stays true to your brand promise and leverages your strategic equities.
 With rare exceptions, your online communication should leverage your brand’s core campaign idea.
 If the campaign idea cannot be effectively leveraged online, you should challenge your Agency to find a campaign idea that can (or avoid online all together).
 Too often, the online translation of a campaign idea is an after thought.
 Compromises are made because of the perceived low cost of online media.
 This is exactly the wrong strategy.
 If your campaign idea cannot be translated effectively across media, the right strategy is to get a better campaign idea before agreeing to fund deployment.

 #2 Ensure Synergy Across Media